CEO (Tāmaki Makaurau)

 She was Associate Director of the National Centre of Literacy and Numeracy for Adults at the University of Waikato from 2010 to 2018.
 Her practice is informed by her work in adult literacy, language and numeracy in New Zealand; grassroots education for women in Mumbai; international education development at Columbia University; and her background as a school owner of English to Speakers of Other Languages (ESOL) in New Zealand.

 Rebecca joined Springboard Trust in October 2017.
 She has an extensive background in education, based in Wellington for the past 15 years.
 She holds an honours degree in education and has worked as a teacher, assistant Principal, Deputy Principal and Acting Principal.

 Rebecca has also worked for Te Toi Tupu in collaboration with the Ministry of Education and Cognition, supporting principals and their schools in curriculum areas.
 Rebecca has three daughters and loves spending time with her whānau relaxing in the outdoors.

-IT Helpdesk and User Support (Tāmaki Makaurau)
+Business Support Officer (Tāmaki Makaurau)

 I am really excited to be a part of Springboard Trust as I always had a keen intertest to be a part of an education sector and a non-profit organisation so I could give back to the community and contribute to the better future of our students.
 I hold a bachelor’s degree in engineering from India along with data analysis certification from Otago Polytechnic.
 I have a diverse IT background specifically in data analysis/management and project coordination with experience working in shipping, space, and finance industries.
 A few of my hobbies include baking, gardening, travelling, and building Legos with my two primary school going boys.